 Number of instructions to disassemble Controls the default number of disassembly lines shown when the process stops.
-This number appears in the dialog boxes selected from the Disassemble menu (see Figure 110, page 292, Figure 111, page 293, and Figure 112, page 294).
+This number appears in the dialog boxes selected from the Disassemble menu (see Figure A-54, page 298, Figure A-55, page 298, and Figure A-56, page 299).
 The default is all instructions, indicating that the entire function will be disassembled.
 Minimum lines around current instruction Controls the display of the disassembled code, enabling you to view at least the specified number of instructions before and after the current instruction.
 Register name display format Controls how register names are displayed.
-The available modes are Hardware, Compiler, and Assembler.
-Show embedded source annotation When ON, displays source and disassembly statements interleaved.
-When OFF, displays disassembly statements only.
+The available modes are Hardware , Compiler , and Assembler .

+Show embedded source annotation When ON , displays source and disassembly statements interleaved.
+When OFF , displays disassembly statements only.
 Show source file and line number Displays the filename and file position along with each machine instruction.
 Show function name and line number Displays the function name and file position along with each machine instruction.
 Show machine address Displays the memory address of each machine instruction.
 Show instruction value Displays the instruction word along with each machine instruction.
 Show jal targets numerically Controls whether the target address of a jal instruction is displayed as a hex address or symbolic label.
+Show supplemental address info (pixie, cord, original) Displays additional address information.
+This may be used to set address breakpoints in the Main View command window for corded or pixified code.

-A.7.2 The Register View Window
+The Register View Window

 Register View window allows you to examine and modify register values.
 You bring it up by selecting Register View from the Views menu in the Main View window.
-Figure 114, page 297, shows a typical Register View window that has been resized to show all available registers.
+Figure A-58, page 302, shows a typical Register View window that has been resized to show all available registers.